Daily Blender Exclusive: Chef Roy Choi

 The food scene in Los Angeles is a bit overwhelming.
 On a recent visit, I had a huge list of recommended and researched restaurants and didn’t even know where to start.
 Early into the trip, my traveling companion (a very knowledgeable taco connoisseur), our hosts and I were all trudging through the rain near Abbot Kinney Boulevard and as we were waiting in line at a restaurant, the Taco Connoisseur shouted, “Look!
 Kogi!”An unscheduled stop, the pure act of coincidence harmonizing with our grumbling stomachs and the time-crawling forty-five minute restaurant wait.
 Digging in to our Kogi findings, the tacos proved to be legendary.
 The juicy marinated meats and crisp slaw were heaped on toasted corn tortillas and were exactly as impressive as I had hoped.
 While we were eating, the rain stopped, and the clouds even slid away from the sun.
 They’re that impressive.

 I should have known that my Kogi experience would be special, though.
-Roy Choi, the well-known owner of LA’s Kogi BBQ trucks, Chego, A-Frame, and his newest, Sunny Spot – and the author of the soon-to-be published Spaghetti Junction: Riding Shotgun with an LA Chef (from Ecco Press, thanks to friend, author, and fellow chef Anthony Bourdain) – had been the ideal phone interviewee just a few weeks earlier.
+Chef Roy Choi, the well-known owner of LA’s Kogi BBQ, Chego, A-Frame, and his newest, Sunny Spot – and the author of the soon-to-be published Spaghetti Junction: Riding Shotgun with an LA Chef (from Ecco Press, thanks to friend, author, and fellow chef Anthony Bourdain) – had been the ideal phone interviewee just a few weeks earlier.
 With some chefs these days getting press for the wrong reasons, the articulate and humble Choi isn’t one of them.
 Not to mention his tacos are clearing-the-clouds-away awesome.

 Q: With three restaurants, the Kogi BBQ food trucks and an upcoming book, you seem pretty busy lately.
 Walk me through a typical Roy Choi day.